 Frederic Dimanche, Ph.D., is Professor and Director of the Ted Rogers School of Hospitality and Tourism Management at Ryerson University in Toronto.
 The school has been a front-runner in hospitality and tourism education for over 65 years and continues to lead in preparing future tourism and hospitality leaders.

-With his international background and academic experience, Frederic contributes, as a Tourism HR Canada board member, to enhancing the competitiveness of tourism in Canada and its provinces.
+With his international background and academic experience, Frederic contributes, as a Tourism HR Canada board member, to enhancing the competitiveness of tourism in Canada and its provinces and territories.

 Shannon Fontaine, CEO, Manitoba Tourism Education Council/Manitoba Tourism Education College